It's nearly time to seal up this tomb.

 Like the Tibet and Motorbike sets,

-this Lara is wearing a bomber jacket, but unlike those two, here it's a separate, softgood piece.
+this Lara is wearing a bomber jacket, but unlike those two, here it's a separate, softgoods piece.
 It's not quite "removable," because the lower edges are held together by a single stitch.
 The majority of the figure is the same mold as Jungle Lara Croft, though there is one new piece: the chest.
 Yes, though you'll never see it, they had to create a new upper body for her.
 Why?
 Because all the others had a backpack.
 Even if they'd just counted on the coat hiding the spot

 where the backpack plugs in, the existing bodies would have had straps over the shoulders, and this one definitely doesn't.

 The articulation is light, but that's no surprise.
 Lara has a swivel neck, swivel shoulders, swivel waist and a V-crotch, but it's the swivel joint at the right elbow that really makes it clear what figure donated its molds.
 Since her jacket is real cloth, it moves with the body when you pose her.
-That crazy-wise stance does limit in how many poses she'll stay standing, however.
+That crazy-wide stance does limit in how many poses she'll stay standing, however.

 Lara has her silver pistols in her holsters, but that's not all.
 Since this exclusive doesn't comes with a large, exciting